There are two ways to monitor your running job:

 (This command gets a bash shell on the named machine with 1 core for 24 hrs with 1000 MB of RAM)

-This is less precise as LSF (the scheduler) must collect runtime data from the execution hosts, so there will be a lag in information.
+This is less precise as LSF (the scheduler) must collect runtime data on a periodic basis from the execution hosts, so there will be a lag in information.
 Also, you may not have information for the first 1 to 5 minutes of your job.

 bjobs to figure out the job IDs for your jobs

 IDLE_FACTOR statistic.
 For a 1 core job at 100% efficiency, this will be 1.
 For a 2 core job, this will be 2, etc. An example of threading out would be asking for 2 cores and seeing a value of > 2.5 (e.g. 4, 6, etc).